Zmote/linkit/README.md

 commonly used links can be gathered and accessed at a central place.

+This project is a continuation of another one I did in 2019, [Technik Portal](https://github.com/Zmote/TechnikPortal)

 # Dev
 For local development, you can use following ENV properties to start:
 ```